Alpha Dog: Cast

+Additionally, Alec Vigil plays Johnny's younger brother P.J.
+Truelove, producer Chuck Pacheco plays Frankie's friend Chucky Mota, and Xan Cassavetes plays Jonna Kirshner, one of the first witnesses of Zack's kidnapping.

 Legal issues

-During filming, Santa Barbara County Deputy District Attorney Ronald J. Zonen provided copies of many documents on the case and served as an unpaid consultant to the film, citing his desire to have Hollywood captured.
+During filming in 2004, Santa Barbara County Deputy District Attorney Ronald J. Zonen provided copies of many documents on the case and served as an unpaid consultant to the film, citing his desire to have Hollywood captured.
 Zonen prosecuted Hollywood's co-defendants and was poised to prosecute Hollywood.
 After Hollywood was captured in Saquarema, Brazil, and subsequently returned to the United States, his defense lawyer claimed Zonen had a conflict of interest; the California Court of Appeal for the Second District ruled on October 5, 2006, that Zonen should be recused from further involvement in prosecuting Hollywood because of his disclosure of the files and work on the film.
-The California Supreme Court subsequently reversed that holding, but Zonen was replaced as lead prosecution attorney by Deputy District Attorney Joshua Lynn.
+The California Supreme Court subsequently reversed that holding, but Deputy District Attorney Joshua Lynn replaced Zonen as lead prosecution attorney.

 Hollywood's attorney, James Blatt, tried to block the release of the film.
 After the delay, Hollywood's trial started May 15, 2009, with the defense's opening statements saying Hollywood was not involved with the murder.
 In his opening statement, Lynn described Hollywood as "a ruthless coward."
 On July 8, 2009, Hollywood was convicted of simple kidnapping and first-degree murder with special circumstances and was sentenced to life in prison without the possibility of parole.

 Release

-Alpha Dog was first screened at the Sundance Film Festival on January 27, 2006 as the closing film.
-The film was originally to be distributed by New Line Cinema, however, the company sold the film to Universal Pictures after they requested edits to the film that director Nick Cassavetes didn't want to make.
+Alpha Dog was first screened at the Sundance Film Festival on January 27, 2006, as the closing film.
+The film was originally set to be distributed by New Line Cinema, who previously distributed John Q. (2002) and The Notebook (2004) for director Nick Cassavetes.
+However, Universal Pictures acquired the film after New Line Cinema only planned to give the film a limited release.
 The film's release was delayed by a year to January 12, 2007.

 Home media

-Alpha Dog was released on DVD and HD-DVD on May 1, 2007.
+Alpha Dog was released on DVD and HD-DVD on May 1, 2007, by Universal Studios Home Entertainment.
 DVD sales gathered $12,324,535 in revenue from 743,036 units sold.
 It was released on Blu-ray on July 13, 2010.

 Reception

 Box office

 During its opening weekend, Alpha Dog grossed $6,412,775 and was #7 at the box office.
-The film closed on February 22, 2007 after grossing $15,309,602 domestically, and totaled $32,145,115 worldwide over its six-week release.
+The film closed on February 22, 2007, after grossing $15,309,602 domestically, and totaled $32,145,115 worldwide over its six-week release.

-In the United States, Alpha Dog was released on January 12, 2007 along with Stomp the Yard & Primeval.
+In the United States, Alpha Dog was released on January 12, 2007, along with Stomp the Yard & Primeval.